-Students arriving after the scheduled class starting time, leaving before the scheduled ending time, returning late from break or who are unprepared to begin class are considered tardy.
-Assignments that are missed due to tardiness or leaving early may not be made up and may impact the final grade of the course.
-See the college attendance policy for the guidance on how absences affect course grades, completion, and enrollment in the program.
+A student arriving after the scheduled class starting time, leaving before the scheduled ending time, returning late from break, or who is unprepared to begin class is considered tardy.
+Assignments that are missed due to tardiness or leaving class early may not be made up and may impact the final grade of the course.
+See the college attendance policy for guidance on how absences affect course grades, completion, and enrollment in the program.